Bonnie St. John: Early life

 Bonnie St. John was born in Detroit on November 7, 1964, and was raised in San Diego.
 Her mother, Ruby Cremaschi-Schwimmer, was a principal at Lincoln High School (San Diego).
 Her father, Lee St. John, left before she was born.
 Her mother later married an older man, who physically abused St. John and her older sister.
 Due to a condition called pre-femoral focal disorder, St. John had her right leg amputated below the knee when she was 5 years old.
 She graduated from The Bishop's School in 1982, and graduated magna cum laude from Harvard University in 1986, St. John won a Rhodes Scholarship to Trinity College, Oxford, where she earned her M.Litt. degree in economics in 1990.

 Athletic career

 At the 1984 Winter Paralympics in Innsbruck, Austria, St. John won a bronze medal in the slalom, a bronze medal in the giant slalom, and was awarded a silver medal for overall performance thereby earning her the distinction of being the second fastest woman in the world on one leg in that year.

 Writing career

 St. John has written six books: Succeeding Sane; Getting Ahead at Work Without Leaving Your Family Behind; Money: Fall Down?
-Get Up!; How Strong Women Pray; Live Your Joy; and written with her teenage daughter, Darcy Deane, How Great Women Lead.
-Together, they traveled around the world on an extraordinary mother-daughter journey into the lives, and life lessons, of fascinating women leaders including Hillary Clinton, Condoleezza Rice, President of Liberia Ellen Johnson-Sirleaf, and Facebook COO Sheryl Sandberg.
-Her latest book is Micro-Resilience, with her husband Allen Haines.
+Get Up!; How Strong Women Pray; Live Your Joy; and co-written with her daughter, Darcy Deane, How Great Women Lead.
+For that book, the two travelled to interview women leaders, including Hillary Clinton, Condoleezza Rice, President of Liberia Ellen Johnson-Sirleaf, and Facebook COO Sheryl Sandberg.
+Her most recent book, Micro-Resilience, was co-written with her husband Allen Haines.